 Carbon dioxide (CO2) lewis dot structure, molecular geometry, bond angle, hybridization, electron geometry

-Carbon dioxide is made up of one hydrogen and two oxygen connected with a double bond with the chemical formula CO2.
+Carbon dioxide is made up of one carbon and two oxygen having the chemical formula CO2.
 It is a combustible gas resulting from the oxidation of carbon.

 In this article, we will discuss Carbon dioxide (CO2) lewis structure, molecular or electron geometry, bond angle, hybridization, polar or nonpolar, etc.

 At room temperature, carbon dioxide normally acts as gas but at high pressure, it turned into liquid.
 CO2 can be an environmental disaster due to its heat-absorbing properties.

 |Name of Molecule||Carbon dioxide (CO2)|